angelariva/angelariva/README.md

 I'm a PhD student in Applied Mathematics at the Inria Quantic team in Paris, France.
 Before that I studied in Milan, Italy.

-My primary research area is Open Quantum Systems theory 🔍.
-In my work, I explore quantum systems with both physical and technological applications in mind with
+My primary research area is Open Quantum Systems theory 🔍, with both physical and technological applications in mind.
+I work with

 - analytical methods 📝 (like time convolutionless master equations and adiabatic elimination)